b-meet/react-input-chips/README.md

 Hey guys,

 It is the first npm package I ever released and it's gonna be so much fun I guess.
-No worries, The supported props and initial version might not have any issues still, incase you face any please open an issue or discussion, a PR for a fix would be much appreciated.
+No worries, The supported props in the current version might not have any issues still, in case you face any please open an issue or discussion, a PR for a fix would be much appreciated.

 It's beta cause I have not yet included many features and there is a huge opportunity for many devs to contribute here.
 When I release version 1.0.0.
 It will be officially considered a stable version I believe as there are a lot of new features I am willing to add along the way.

 I am excited to get some initial issues and feature requests and will work on them on priority until version 1.0.0 😅 also after that hehe.

-What do I want to be removed in the stable release?
+What do I want to do before the stable release?
 - The explicit addition of CSS file path
 - `needWhiteSpace` removal of this if possible

-There are many additions I want which I am working on any suggestion are welcome.
+- Add 100% test cases for the component
+- `removeBtnSvg` expects any HTML element, I want to enforce only SVG element
+- Add a few more features to it

+Any suggestions are welcome.

 ## Support
 For support, email meetbhalodiya1030@gmial.com or open a discussion/issue